frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

   </div>
 </div>

-!!! note "Verification"
+!!!
+Success "Verification"
-    If all is done correctly your assembly should have 19 Instances, and weigh approximately 2.3lb.
+    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md) Your assembly should have 19 Instances and weigh approximately 2.3 lbs.

 ### Configurable Parts